 James has been recognised for his service to the arts in Australia by being appointed a member of The Order of Australia with particular mention of his contribution to music education.
 He is a Doctor of the University at Queensland Conservatorium of Music and has received a Doctor of Music from the Edith Cowan University Western Australia and the University of Adelaide.
 He is also an Adjunct Professor at the University of South Australia and Vice-Chancellor's Professorial Fellow.

-The latest chapter in his diverse career sees James in Mount Gambier, South Australia, establishing the James Morrison Academy of Music, an innovative school dedicated to teaching jazz and offering a Bachelor Degree in Music.
+The latest chapter in his diverse career has seen James in Mount Gambier, South Australia, establishing the James Morrison Academy of Music (JMA), an innovative school dedicated to teaching jazz and offering a Bachelor Degree in Music.
 This exciting initiative involves educators from all over the world, transforming young musicians' lives with inspiration and a love of jazz.
-In 2017, the JMA will partner with The Juilliard School in New York City to offer an exclusive Honours Program.

 Mike Tyler has extensive experience in music and arts education, music performance and arts business and is currently the Queensland Government Department of Education's Principal Education Officer responsible for Arts education.
 From 1985–1998, Mike lectured part-time at the University of Queensland.